-The GC Lithium-ion Capacitor has the highest energy density of any commercial ultracapacitor
+The GC Lithium-ion Capacitor features the highest energy density of any commercial supercapacitor

 What is a Lithium-ion Capacitor?

-A Lithium-ion Capacitor is an electrochemical capacitor that combines the ion intercalation mechanism of a lithium-ion battery with the cathode composition of an electric double-layer capacitor, aka supercapacitor.
-This hybrid configuration allows the LiC to have superior energy density compared to supercapacitors and increased power density, safety, and charging efficiency compared to batteries.
+The Lithium-ion Capacitor is an electrochemical capacitor that combines the ion intercalation mechanism of a lithium-ion battery with the cathode composition of an electric double-layer capacitor, commonly known as a supercapacitor or ultracapacitor.
+This hybrid configuration allows the LiC to have superior energy density compared to conventional supercapacitors and increased power density, safety, and charging efficiency compared to lithium-ion batteries.